The Civil War Created a Refugee Crisis in Washington

 Today, Syrian refugees are surging into Europe, and the prospect of bringing some of them to the U.S. is causing some concern.
 But it may be a surprise to learn that the U.S. once had a refugee crisis within its own borders and Washington was the destination for many of them.

 The Civil War changed Washington, D.C. tremendously, but one of the biggest impacts came from the thousands of former slaves who fled from the South and journeyed northward to seek refuge in the nation's capital.

 Even before the war, African-Americans had made up a sizeable minority of Washington's population.
 According to Lucinda Prout Janke's book A Guide to Civil War Washington D.C., the District's prewar population of just over 75,000 included about 10,000 free African-Americans and about 3,100 who were enslaved, when then was legal.

 As these locations in the District became overcrowded and unsanitary, Lt.
-Col. Elias Greene, Chief Quartermaster for the Department of Washington, suggested that the federal government alieviate the problem by taking over abandoned secessionist farms in northern Virginia and putting the former slaves to work — for pay — farming crops to feed the Union army.
+Col. Elias Greene, Chief Quartermaster for the Department of Washington, suggested the federal government alleviate the problem by taking over abandoned secessionist farms in northern Virginia and putting the former slaves to work — for pay — farming crops to feed the Union army.
 To learn more about these "contraband camps" — which eventually were constructed in several locations across Northern Virginia — check out this article.